 Getting a mortgage with less money down removes that obstacle so you can become a homeowner sooner.
 The key is making sure that your monthly budget can handle the higher payments.
 There’s light at the end of the tunnel, though — PMI doesn’t last forever.

 With a conventional loan, you can ask your lender to cancel your PMI once you reach 20 percent equity in the home.
 And even if you don’t make the request, the lender is legally required to cancel PMI once you reach 22 percent equity, or if you hit the midway mark of your loan term.

-The only time you wouldn’t be able to cancel mortgage insurance is if you have an FHA (Federal Housing Administration) or USDA (United States Department of Agriculture) loan.
-Those premiums stick around for the life of the loan.
+The only time you might not be able to cancel mortgage insurance is if you have an FHA (Federal Housing Administration) or USDA (United States Department of Agriculture) loan.
+Those premiums stick around for up to eleven years.